sigmacoy/cs-questions-should-know/README.md

 Object *obj = new Object();
 ```
 ### Why do we even use *obj ?
-- Object needs to outlive the scope → survives after function returns
+- Object needs to outlive the scope → survives after function returns <br>
-- Large objects → stack has limited size (typically 1-8 MB), heap is much larger
+- Large objects → stack has limited size (typically 1-8 MB), heap is much larger <br>
-- Polymorphism → dynamic binding with virtual functions works properly
+- Polymorphism → dynamic binding with virtual functions works properly <br>
-- Unknown size at compile time → arrays, containers, etc.
+- Unknown size at compile time → arrays, containers, etc. <br>
-- Manual control → you decide exactly when it's created and destroyed
+- Manual control → you decide exactly when it's created and destroyed <br>

 ## 14. RAM vs ROM
-RAM (Random Access Memory) - temporary and volatile, losing its data when the device loses power.
+RAM (Random Access Memory) - temporary and volatile, losing its data when the device loses power.  <br>
-ROM is generally considered permanent or non-volatile memory, meaning it retains its data even when the power is turned off.
+ROM is generally considered permanent or non-volatile memory, meaning it retains its data even when the power is turned off. <br>
-Most ROM are permanent, newer types can be rewritten under special circumstances, although they still function as a permanent storage for essential system like the BIOS and firmware.
+Most ROM are permanent, newer types can be rewritten under special circumstances, although they still function as a permanent storage for essential system like the BIOS and firmware. <br>

 ## 15. Supervised vs Unsupervised
-Supervised - given input and needed correct output
+Supervised - given input and needed correct output <br>
-	- uses labeled data (input-output pairs)
+	- uses labeled data (input-output pairs) <br>
-Unsupervised - the model learns by itself
+Unsupervised - the model learns by itself <br>
-	- finds patterns in unlabeled data without predefined outputs.
+	- finds patterns in unlabeled data without predefined outputs. <br>

 ## 16. What is CPU?
-Central Processing Unit
+Central Processing Unit <br>
-It's the brain that runs all programs and processes.
+It's the brain that runs all programs and processes. <br>
-Algorithm of the CPU is:
+Algorithm of the CPU is: <br>
 1. **Fetch** - get instruction from memory
 2. **Decode** - understand what to do
 3. **Execute** - perform the operation
 Repeats billions of times per second.

 ## 17. Stack vs Heap
-**Stack**: Automatic memory for function calls and local variables - size known at compile time, automatically cleaned when function exits.
+**Stack**: Automatic memory for function calls and local variables - size known at compile time, automatically cleaned when function exits. <br>
-Heap: Dynamic memory you manually allocate (with `new`, `malloc`) - size unknown at compile time, lives until you `free` it.
+**Heap**: Dynamic memory you manually allocate (with `new`, `malloc`) - size unknown at compile time, lives until you `free` it. <br>

 ### Why even store in the heap? even tho heap is slower:
-**Stack size is limited** (typically 1-8MB), while **heap can use all available RAM**.
+**Stack size is limited** (typically 1-8MB), while **heap can use all available RAM**. <br>
-Large data structures, dynamic allocations, or long-lived objects must go on heap.
+Large data structures, dynamic allocations, or long-lived objects must go on heap. <br>

 ## 18. Dynamic Programming vs Divide and Conquer
 Dynamic Programming: Solves subproblems once, stores results (memoization/tabulation).
 Overlapping subproblems. <br>